Operation Pluto: Pumping stations

 In the spring of 1943, the Petroleum Warfare Department selected sites for the pumping stations.
 One was established at Sandown on the Isle of Wight, and another at Dungeness on the Kent coast.
 Construction was carried out at night and in secret, and equipment was carried in under tarpaulins.
 The pumping stations and storage tanks were camouflaged to look like villas, seaside cottages, old forts, amusement parks and other innocuous features.
 Strict instructions were issued that neither "Petroleum Warfare Department" nor its initials should appear on any letter or package.
 The locations were erased from maps.
 Lorry drivers conducting deliveries had to phone from a public phone booth for instructions.

 Each pumping station was equipped with thirty diesel-powered reciprocating pumps with a capacity of 180 LT per day, and four large Byron Jackson Company electric centrifugal pumps capable of 3,500 LT per day, which worked out to 400,000 impgal at 1,500 psi.
 Both stations were fed from the Avonmouth-Thames pipeline, which had a capacity of 135,000 LT per month.
 A 70 mi branch line was constructed connecting Dungeness with its eastern terminal at Walton-on-Thames.
 Sandown was connected to the system through a 22 mi link between the Isle of Wight and Fawley Refinery.
-The pipeline connections to Pluto were completed by March 1944.
+The pipeline connections to Pluto were completed by the end of March 1944.

 The corresponding sites in France were selected in June 1943.
 Sandown would be connected to the port of Cherbourg, a distance of over 65 nmi.
 Dungeness would be connected to the port of Ambleteuse.
 In keeping with the Disney theme suggested by Pluto, the former was codenamed "Bambi" and the latter "Dumbo".

 As part of the Operation Overlord deception operation known as Operation Fortitude, a fake oil dock was created at Dover.
 The architect Basil Spence was called upon to design it.
 Constructed from camouflaged scaffolding, fibreboard and old sewage pipe, the fake facility spanned 3 acre and included fake versions of pipelines, storage tanks, jetties, vehicle parks and antiaircraft emplacements.
 Wind machines were used to create clouds of dust to simulate activity, and the site was guarded by the military police.
 At night it was obscured by a smoke screen.
 German aircraft were allowed to overfly the facility, but only above 33000 ft, where high-resolution imagery was not possible.
 The fake facility was inspected by King George VI, and the Supreme Allied Commander, General Dwight D. Eisenhower and his ground forces commander, General Sir Bernard Montgomery spoke to the "workers".